Start Here

 Edges and Entries

 This is a hybrid series.
-It is my midweek offering, sent on WEDNESDAY.
+It is my midweek offering, normally sent every other WEDNESDAY.

 The first part is a discussion of a facet of the overarching title: Edges and Entries.
 The introduction will tell you more, but, essentially, I choose those places and states which are either portals, or which link different elements or locations.
 Perhaps beaches, mountain tops, caves, windows, near-death, dreams, corridors, thresholds or doors.
 Liminal places.